Deepak484sakthi2004/Langchain/feedMePDF/README.md

 ### Prerequisites

+Before you start, make sure you have the following:

 - An active LangChain account with access to the Gemini Pro API.
 - Set up the vector database using FIASS by following the provided documentation.